-(b) To determine ongoing eligibility, the Employer will conduct quarterly reviews (March 31st, June 30th, September 30th and December 31st) of the hours worked versus eligibility requirements for employees on the group benefits plan.
-If an employee's weekly average hours of work fall below the minimum requirement for the quarter being considered, he/she will be issued a letter advising her of this and of the causes.
-Should the employee not increase her work hours during the next quarter such that the six month average (3+3) of eligible hours does not reach the hourly weekly average minimum, her benefits coverage will end.
-If an employee chooses to reduce their availability wherein they are unable to maintain the eligibility requirements, their benefits coverage will end on the first day of the following month.
-Eligibility requirements are outlined below:
+- (a) Employees who have worked or have been scheduled to work an average of less than 24 hours a week during the assessment period are not eligible for benefits under this article. - (b) Employees who have worked or have been scheduled to work an average of at least 24 hours but less than 30 hours a week during the assessment period are eligible for Article 23.3 benefits. - (c) Employees who have worked or have been scheduled to work an average of 30 hours or more a week during the assessment period are eligible to participate in Article 23.1 and Article 23.2 benefits.
+Employees not in the plan but who were on staff on September 5, 2013 shall be grandparented at the 24-hour threshold. - (1) To determine ongoing eligibility, the Employer will conduct quarterly reviews (March 31st, June 30th, September 30th and December 31st) of the hours worked versus eligibility requirements for employees on the group benefits plan.
+If an employee's weekly average hours of work fall below 30 for the quarter being considered, they will be issued a letter advising her of this and of the causes.
+Should the employee not increase her work hours during the next quarter such that the six-month average (three + three) of eligible hours does not reach the 30-hour weekly average minimum, her benefits coverage will end.